 The Four Pillars

-To engage with the academic community, community groups, government, and national organizations that seek to advance equity and justice through research and policy agendas.
+- To engage with the academic community, community groups, government, and national organizations that seek to advance equity and justice through research and policy agendas

 III.
-Leadership Capacity Building & Human Development
+Leadership Capacity Building & Cultural Change

-To bolster and scaffold leadership capacity and ontological development through coalition building, convenings, leadership development, workshops and training.
+- To bolster and scaffold leadership capacity and ontological development through coalition building, convenings, leadership development, workshops, and training

 Dr. David W. Robinson-Morris